 - Police have more powers in relation to drivers than in most other situations. - If you're driving a car or riding a motorcycle (the law says motor vehicle, so this doesn't include a bicycle), the police can stop you at any time for a random breath test. - You MUST give them your name, address, date of birth, the name of the car's owner (if it's not your car) and show them your driver's licence.
 They can also ask for your telephone number and occupation.
 If you refuse, you can be arrested. - The police can stop you for as long as is reasonably necessary to get the information they need from you.
-The maximum amount of time they can stop you to establish your identity is 15 minutes. - They can also search your car, if they think you might have drugs or a weapon, if they think you're committing a crime, about to commit a crime, have evidence that you have committed a crime or if they have a search warrant.
+The maximum amount of time they can stop you to establish your identity is 15 minutes. - The police can only search your car if: - You give the police permission to search - They think you might have drugs, weapons or stolen goods - If they think you're committing a crime or about to commit a crime - They have evidence that you have committed a crime - They have a search warrant